 Contesting a Will in South Australia

 When a person passes away, the law leaves it up to that person to decide how their assets will be shared or distributed according to their Will.
+If a person passes away without a Will, there are laws governing how the estate will be distributed to the surviving relatives.

-A Court can, if asked, make orders that change the share of the estate each person receives, regardless of whether a Will has been prepared or not, if the deceased did not make adequate provision for the future needs of their dependents.
+A Court will not usually interfere with what a person has put in their Will, or how property will be distributed, even if there is no Will.
+However, a Court can, if asked, make orders that change the share of the estate each person receives, regardless of whether a Will has been prepared or not, if the deceased did not make adequate provision for the future needs of their dependants.

-If you were a dependent of someone who has passed away and you do not receive an adequate share of their estate, you may be able to make an application to the Court to contest the Will and how the estate is distributed.
+If you were a dependant of someone who has passed away and you do not receive an adequate share of their estate, you may be able to make an application to the Court to contest the Will and how the estate is distributed.

 How to Contest a Will in South Australia